-The video was “Hope Positive,” released by CrossRoads, a ministry of Campus Crusade for Christ, and recently translated into Russian.
+The video was “Hope Positive,” released by CrossRoads, a ministry of Cru, and recently translated into Russian.

 The group of approximately 40 teachers was being equipped as they led the CrossRoads curriculum with their students.
 A series of lessons on character, the curriculum uses Christ as a role model.